Provinces of France: Military provinces: general governments

-List of former provinces of France
+List of former general governments of France

 The list below shows the major provinces of France at the time of their dissolution during the French Revolution.
 Capital cities are shown in parentheses.
 Bold indicates a city that was also the seat of a judicial and quasi-legislative body called either a parlement (not to be confused with a parliament) or a conseil souverain (sovereign council).
 In some cases, this body met in a different city from the capital.